uts-ios-dev/uts-ios-2019-project3-group-180/README.md

 If the user does not understand how to use the app, there is a help scene that they can look at to help them understand the app.

+## Getting Started

+### Prerequisites

+1. Swift 5
+2. AudioKit, AudioKitUI

-## Installing
+### Installing

 To install this and run this appplication:

 1. FIRSTLY - Make sure you have Swift 5, if not, then update Xcode to the latest version.
+2. Download and open this project folder
-2. Click this link to download the AudioKit and AudioKitUI frameworks http://github.com/audiokit/AudioKit/releases/download/v4.7.2/AudioKit-iOS-4.7.2.zip
+3. Click this link to download the AudioKit and AudioKitUI frameworks http://github.com/audiokit/AudioKit/releases/download/v4.7.2/AudioKit-iOS-4.7.2.zip
-3. After downloading, unzip and open the file.
+4. After downloading, unzip and open the file.
-4. After opening the folder, the two frameworks should be there.
+5. After opening the folder, the two frameworks should be there.
 Move the two frameworks into the Learn Piano project folder like below.

 <kbd>
     <img src="readMeImages/install frame work.gif"/>
 </kbd>

-5. The applcation should be able to run after these steps.
+6. The applcation should be able to run after these steps.